-Current performance: The Senior Management Team participated in Strategic Leadership in a Crisis training in 2020 and a programme of further training for the wider management team is scheduled.
-Many services have business continuity arrangements and some are overdue for an update.
+n Many services have business continuity arrangements and some are overdue for an update.
 Work has progressed in identification of a critical functions list for agreement by System Leadership Group that will inform planning arrangements going forward.
 There will need to be changes made to business continuity plans following the implementation of additional ICT resources in services which have provided a greater deal of resilience for some services and functions - albeit reliant on electricity supply.
-Annual report on progress against NHS resilience standards was reviewed by APR committee on 25 March 2021.
+A schedule of review and exercising of business impact assessments and plans has been scheduled for this year across services.
+Annual report on progress against NHS resilience standards was reviewed by APR committee on 31 March 2022.
+Report on the implications of the designation as a Category 1 responder was presented to MIJB 25 November 2021.
+Information has been collated regarding dependencies of fuel for delivery of critical functions for submission to NHSG and Council for inclusion in the planned response to the invocation of the National Fuel Plan.
 Comments: Once the response phase is complete the HSCM Civil Contingencies group will schedule and review progress in achieving the NHSG resilience standards, reporting updates to System Leadership Group.